Midlife Crisis

 By midlife one has managed to repress large portions of one’s personality.
 Anger, for example, frequently erupts during the Middle Passage because one has been encouraged to suppress it.

-Hollis identifies the eruption of repressed affect — especially anger — as a characteristic midlife symptom arising from decades of socially mandated suppression of the shadow.
+Hollis identifies the eruption of long-repressed shadow material — particularly anger — as a characteristic symptom of the midlife crisis, linking crisis phenomenology to Jungian shadow theory.

 Hollis, James, The Middle Passage: From Misery to Meaning in Midlife, 1993supporting